-Employers need to tailor their return-to-office programs to comply with state and local requirements.
-Because there are no comprehensive guidelines from federal that spell out exactly how every business needs to respond to the global health event as they begin to resume operations, it's understandable that employers are looking for guidance.
+Employers need to tailor turn-to-office programs to comply with state and local requirements.
+Because there are no comprehensive guidelines from government sources that spell out exactly how every business needs to respond to the global health event as they resume and adapt operations, it's understandable that employers are looking for guidance.